envoyproxy/gateway/docs/design/CONFIG_API.md

 * Specify tooling for managing the API, e.g. generate protos, CRDs, controller RBAC, etc.

 ## Control Plane API
-The `EnvoyGatewaySpec` API defines the control plane configuration, e.g. Envoy Gateway.
+The `EnvoyGateway` API defines the control plane configuration, e.g. Envoy Gateway.
 Key points of this API are:

-* The name `EnvoyGatewaySpec` is being used instead of `EnvoyGateway` since the API may be embedded in a higher-level API to surface control plane status.
 * It will define Envoy Gateway's startup configuration file.
 If the file does not exist, Envoy Gateway will start up with default configuration parameters.
+* EnvoyGateway inlines the `TypeMeta` API.
+This allows EnvoyGateway to be versioned and managed as a GroupVersionKind scheme.
+* EnvoyGateway does not contain a metadata field since it's currently represented as a static configuration file instead of a Kubernetes resource.
+* Since EnvoyGateway does not surface status, EnvoyGatewaySpec is inlined.
 * If data plane static configuration is required in the future, Envoy Gateway will use a separate file for this purpose.

 The `v1alpha1` version and `config.gateway.envoyproxy.io` API group get generated: